jinskip/stat545a-2013-hw06_inskip-jes/README.md

 velocity (MCAv) which is used as a surrogate measure for blood flow as the vessel that we are investigating has been shown not to change diameter very much.

+Subjects were individuals with no neurological damage (Controls), individuals with incomplete spinal cord injury (Incomplete), and individuals with complete high-level spinal cord injury (Complete).
 The data were recorded while subjects were supine and we were controlling the gasses that they breathe on a breath-by-breath basis (also known as end-tidal forcing or ETF).
 The main point of this experiment is to look at how the cerebral blood flow is affected by the levels of CO2.
 We manipulate CO2 by having individuals hyperventilate (this lowers CO2) and hypoventilate (this happens naturally at the end of hyperventilation - people breathe less often